redsteadz/PF-Project-23K/README.md

 - Matrix Column Operations

 ## Getting Started
+For quick use, prebuild executables can be used
 To use this calculator project, follow these steps:
 1. Clone the Git repository to your local machine:
    ```bash